NULL

 About the Game

-The night you arrived the Johnsons had a baby.
-The whole neighbourhood came outside.
+You rented a house on Dunmore Street to finish your degree.
+First night, the neighbours had a baby.
+The whole street came outside.
 Firecrackers.
 Laughter.
 One of those rare moments where strangers feel like family.
-You went to bed thinking this place might actually be okay.

 Initial Release